libretime/libretime/docs/index.md

   linktext: Install from Git
 ---

-# RADIO AUTOMATION FOR THE MASSES
+# BROADCAST WITHOUT LIMITS

-Get broadcasting without the hassle
+Libretime is an open source radio automation and broadcasting solution helping communities get on-air with ease.

-LibreTime is Open Source radio automation and broadcasting solution helping communities both modernize their broadcasting stack, and get up and on-the-air with ease.
+The platform can be easily deployed on dedicated hardware and VMs, on-prem or in the cloud, "free as in freedom" free.

-The platform consists of several open-source components that can be easily and rapidly deployed on both dedicated hardware, virtual machines, and Cloud native infrastructure - allowing your station to truly underwrite it's own destiny.
+Let your station underwrite its own destiny.